aro-network/aro-docs/docs/campaigns/previewnet.md

 For detailed specifics on how Jade works, check the <Link to="/campaigns/jade">**Jade Rewards Page**</Link>.

->**Key Note**: Running nodes in Previewnet lets you earn Jades in Testnet, but mining yields only **simulation points** on the Dashboard—no real rewards yet.
+>**Special Note**: Running nodes in Previewnet only yield **simulation mining rewards** which are referred as `Preview Jade` on the **Node Details** page in your ARO Dashboard.
+These Preview Jades serves as a simulation of how much you will earn by running nodes.
+In Testnet, running nodes will yield real Jade rewards for you.
 >
->Why we use simulation for mining yields?
+>Why we use simulation rewards in Previewnet phase?
 We want you to explore ARO with ease and low risk in this beginning stage, gearing up for Testnet’s fierce mining competition where bigger Jade incentives await!

 ## Things You Can Do in Previewnet